TYoung922/front_end_student_api/README.md

 here is the front end of my student api with React

+sfp2 is the branch with the second part of the project.
+This is primarily stylizing things.

 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).